dreamking60/d3-start-to-finish-leanpub/manuscript/26 PRACTICAL Add state management.md

-# Practical: Add state management
+# Practical: Add State Management

 In this section you’ll add state management to Energy Explorer in a similar manner to the State Management chapter.
 We’ll add a state object (that represents the current state) and an action function (for managing state changes).